colinsauze/SCW-tutorial/_episodes/02-logging-in.md

 # Logging in

-Your username is your institutional ID prefixed by 'a' for Aberystwyth users, 'b' for Bangor users, 'c' for Cardiff users and 's' for Swansea users.
-External collaborators will have a username beginning with a 'x'.
+Your username is your institutional ID prefixed by `a.` for Aberystwyth users, `b.` for Bangor users, `c.` for Cardiff users and `s.` for Swansea users.
+External collaborators will have a username beginning with `x.`.

-Aberystwyth and Swansea users should log in to the Swansea Sunbird system by typing:
+Aberystwyth and Swansea users (and their external collaborators) should log in to the Swansea Sunbird system by typing:

 ~~~
 $ ssh username@sunbird.swansea.ac.uk
 ~~~
 {: .bash}

-Bangor and Cardiff Users should log in to the Cardiff Hawk system by typing:
+Bangor and Cardiff Users (and their external collaborators) should log in to the Cardiff Hawk system by typing:

 ~~~
 $ ssh username@hawklogin.cf.ac.uk
 ~~~
 {: .bash}

-If you use Windows and haven't installed the Git bash shell, you can instead use PuTTY and enter either `sunbird.swansea.ac.uk` or `hawklogin.cf.ac.uk` in the hostname box.
+If you use Windows and haven't installed the Git bash shell, you can instead use [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) and enter either `sunbird.swansea.ac.uk` or `hawklogin.cf.ac.uk` in the hostname box.